2006 Seattle Seahawks season: NFC Wild Card Playoff: vs. #5 Dallas Cowboys

 Entering the NFC playoffs as the fourth-seed, the Seahawks began their playoff run at home against the fifth-seeded Dallas Cowboys.
 In the first quarter, Seattle struck first blood with a 23-yard field goal, while Cowboys kicker Martín Gramática nailed a 50-yard field goal.
 In the second quarter, Seattle went back into the lead with Brown kicking a 30-yard field goal.
-However, Dallas took the lead with QB Tony Romo completing a 13-yard TD pass to WR Patrick Crayton before halftime.
-In the third quarter, the Seahawks regained the lead with QB Matt Hasselbeck completing a 15-yard TD pass to TE Jerramy Stevens.
-However, following the touchdown drive, the Cowboys marched right back into the lead as WR Miles Austin returned a kickoff 93 yards for a touchdown.
+However, Dallas took the lead with quarterback Tony Romo completing a 13-yard touchdown pass to wide receiver Patrick Crayton before halftime.
+In the third quarter, the Seahawks regained the lead with quarterback Matt Hasselbeck completing a 15-yard touchdown pass to tight end Jerramy Stevens.
+However, following the touchdown drive, the Cowboys marched right back into the lead as wide receiver Miles Austin returned a kickoff 93 yards for a touchdown.
 In the fourth quarter, Dallas increased its lead with Gramática kicking a 29-yard field goal.
-Later, Seattle retook the lead with a safety off a Terry Glenn fumble from a hit by rookie CB Kelly Jennings, along with Hasselbeck hooking up with Stevens again on a 37-yard TD pass (followed up with a failed a two-point conversion).
+Later, Seattle retook the lead with a safety off a Terry Glenn fumble from a hit by rookie cornerback Kelly Jennings, along with Hasselbeck hooking up with Stevens again on a 37-yard touchdown pass (followed up with a failed a two-point conversion).
 Afterwards, the Cowboys got into position to score late in the game, but Romo botched the hold of a field-goal attempt.
 He then ran to try for the first down or the touchdown, but was tackled by strong safety Jordan Babineaux.
 The Seahawks then ran out as much of the clock as they could.
 With two seconds left, Dallas had one final shot as Romo threw up a Hail Mary pass, but Seattle batted the ball down for the win.

 With the victory, the Seahawks improved their overall record to 10–7 and advanced to the Divisional Round to take on the Chicago Bears.
 They also became the first team to win a playoff game after losing the Super Bowl since the 1997 Patriots.

 In the words of the Seattle Times, the Seahawks won "a wild wild-card game."